romgrk/node-gtk/README.md

 Supported Node.js versions: **8**, **9**, **10**, **11**
 Pre-built binaries available for: **Linux**, **OS X**

-Related project: [react-gtk](https://github.com/codejamninja/react-gtk): use React to develope `node-gtk` applications.
+### How do I use it?

+You can use Gtk+ API directly, or you can use [react-gtk](https://github.com/codejamninja/react-gtk) to develop a `node-gtk` application using React.

 ![Browser demo](img/browser.png)
 [Browser demo source](https://github.com/romgrk/node-gtk/blob/master/examples/browser.js)